Unity-Technologies/com.unity.cinemachine/Documentation/cinemachine.md

 ## Post Processing Stack V2
 If you have Unity's Post Processing Stack V2 package installed, you can add post-processing profiles to you virtual cameras.
 The profiles will blend along with the cameras.

-Just define a Post-Processing profile for your vcam, and connect it by attaching a **CinemachinePostProcessing** extension to your vcam.
+Define a Post-Processing profile for your vcam, and connect it by attaching a **CinemachinePostProcessing** extension to your vcam.
 To complete the connection, you will also need a PostProcessingLayer component on the Unity camera, alongside the CinemachineBrain.

-**IMPORTANT: Make sure that the PostProcessingLayer is configured to see the layer that the vcams are on**.

 That’s all you have to do.
 Now, whenever the vcam is activated, its custom Post-Processing profile will be applied to the Unity camera.
 If the camera is blending with another vcam, then the blend weight will be applied to the Post Processing effects also.